 ScanSkinAI is a screening and guidance tool, not a doctor.

-ScanSkinAI is a screening aid reviewed against dermatologist-labelled images — an agreement metric, not clinical accuracy or a diagnosis.
-Performance varies by condition: well-documented rashes like eczema, psoriasis, and ringworm tend to be identified more reliably, while rare or early-stage conditions can be more challenging.
-The tool is designed as a triage aid, not a replacement for medical diagnosis.
+ScanSkinAI is a screening aid — its outputs are possible visual matches, not clinical accuracy or a diagnosis.
+Performance varies by condition: well-documented rashes like eczema, psoriasis and ringworm tend to be identified more reliably, while rare or early-stage conditions can be more challenging.
+The tool is designed as a triage aid, not a replacement for medical assessment.

-Image quality is the single biggest factor in AI accuracy.
-To get the most reliable result:
+Image quality is the single biggest factor in a useful preliminary result.
+To get the most reliable screening:

 Read our full guide on how to take a clear skin photo for AI analysis.